pakerfeldt/knx-mqtt-bridge/README.md

 unicast you can add `ipAddr` and `ipPort` to the options block under knx in the configuration file.

+## Usage
+Writing values to a mapped group address is straight forward.
+Send a message to `knx/x/y/z/write` with the value to write.
+However, if the group address is not mapped to a datapoint you can still write to that group address but you would have to provide the raw buffer yourself.
+Again, you can still write to `knx/x/y/z/write`, however knx-mqtt-bridge need to know the datapoint type of the address you are writing to for proper conversion.
+This is especially true for dpt1, dpt2 and dpt3.
+In this case you pass that information to the topic, like so: `knx/x/y/z/write/dpt1`.
+For instance, if you would want to send a 1/true to light switch using `mosquitto_pub` it could look something like this:
+`mosquitto_pub -h localhost -t 'knx/1/1/65/write/dpt1' -m "{\"type\":\"Buffer\",\"data\":[1]}"`.
+For any datapoint other than dpt1, dpt2 or dpt3 you don't need to pass that additional information.

 ## Dependencies

 Package | Version | Dev